quii/learn-go-with-tests/dependency-injection.md

 }
 ```

-Go to [http://localhost:5000](http://localhost:5000).
+Run the program and go to [http://localhost:5000](http://localhost:5000).
 You'll see your greeting function being used.

-HTTP servers will be covered in a later chapter so dont worry too much about the details.
+HTTP servers will be covered in a later chapter so don't worry too much about the details.

 When you write a HTTP handler, you are given a `http.ResponseWriter` and the `http.Request` that was used to make the request.
 When you implement your server you _write_ your response using the writer.